kyletimmermans/kyletimmermans.github.io/README.md

 <div>&ensp;&ensp;-Apostrophe escapes (Back slashes)</div>

 ### IF YOU MAKE EDITS TO CVE GISTS IN OFFICIAL GITHUB GISTS, YOU MUST UPDATE IT HERE INSIDE cves.html

+<div>&ensp;&ensp;-Permalinks put in main pages so they are accessible outside of /pages/ and without .html